 We study various musculoskeletal diseases that include: osteoarthritis (OA), osteoporosis, and the muscular dystrophies.
 Our laboratory has a particular interests in the genetics that underlie normal maintenance and pathological joint degeneration and pain associated with OA, the skeletal stem and progenitor cell (SSPC) dysregulation that leads to osteoporosis and low bone mass, as well as the dysfunction of non-myogenic mesenchymal cells implicated in muscle disease.
 We employ both genetic and surgical mouse models and sophisticated cell and molecular analyses to understand the pathologies associated with all of these musculoskeletal diseases.

-Skeletal injuries, such as bone fractures or critical sized bone defects, repair or attempt to repair through mechanisms that are very similar to the processes involved in skeletal development.
-Our laboratory is interested in uncovering the role that various signaling pathways play during skeletal repair or regeneration.
-We are using genetic, surgical, and skeletal stem cell based approaches at understanding the processes inolved in skeletal repair, as well as, developing novel techniques and approaches for enhancing or accelerating skeletal regeneration.
-Our lab is particularly interested in the most complex skeletal repair situations that often result in fracture non-union.
+Damaged tissue from musculoskeletal injuries, such as bone fractures critical sized bone defects, or rotator cuff tears, often make some attempt to repair or regenerate via mechanisms that are similar to processes involved in musculoskeletal development.
+Our laboratory is interested in uncovering the role that various cell or stem cell populations and signaling pathways play in musculoskeletal tissue regeneration.
+We are using genetic, surgical, and molecular approaches to understand the processes involved in musculoskeletal regeneration, while developing approaches to enhance or accelerate muscloskeletal regeneration.